 Individuals appointed to the Faculty as a Lecturer have demonstrated that they meet the standard commonly expected of specialists in the field (for example, the PhD or other terminal degree) or have had extensive prior teaching experience.
-The primary responsibility of lecturers is pedagogical with an expectation of teaching excellence that includes classroom presence, subject knowledge, curricular development and innovation, and familiarity and expertise with current instructional methods.
+The primary responsibility of lecturers is pedagogical with an expectation to demonstrate inclusive excellence in teaching that includes classroom presence, subject knowledge, curricular development and innovation, and familiarity and expertise with current instructional methods.
 Depending on the nature of the appointment, as described below, lecturer appointments may be renewable.
 Lines are allocated to meet specific curricular needs of the College and may be discontinued if curricular needs change.